StuntGuard/web-service/README.md

 *   Child data management.
 *   Machine learning predictions for child stunting.
 *   Historical data tracking for monitoring child predictions.
+*   Smart Recommendation with NLM using Vertex AI
 *   Built with Express.js for fast and scalable backend development.

 Endpoints